-Description The subjects comprise of an end terraced cottage with accommodation formed over two levels.
-Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Kitchen, Bedroom, Shower Room and Utility Room.
-ATTIC FLOOR: Two Attic Bedrooms.
-Gross internal floor area (m2) 92 m2 or thereby.
-Neighbourhood and location The property is located within a mixed residential/commercial area where surrounding properties are of a mixed age and character.
+Description The subjects comprise of a purpose built ground floor flat, located within a two storey building, believed to contain four flatted dwellings in total.
+Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Kitchen, Bedroom and Bathroom.
+Gross internal floor area (m2) 49 m2 or thereby.
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of a mixed age and character.
 Local shopping, amenities and public transport can be found within a reasonable distance.
-Neighbourhood and location area where surrounding properties are of a mixed age and character.
-Local shopping, amenities and public transport can Neighbourhood and location Age area where surrounding properties are of a mixed age and character.
-Local shopping, amenities and public transport can area where surrounding properties are of a mixed age and character.
-Local shopping, amenities and public transport can be found within a reasonable distance. area where surrounding properties are of a mixed age and character.
-Local shopping, amenities and public transport can be found within a reasonable distance.
-Age area where surrounding properties are of a mixed age and character.
-Local shopping, amenities and public transport can be found within a reasonable distance.
-The property was constructed around 1900.

-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Age The property was constructed around 1965.
+Weather Dry and bright.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a roughcast/render finish.

-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof covering is of a pitched design, assumed timber framed, overlaid with slates and surmounted with a tiled ridge.

-The roof structure incorporates a dormer window projection.
-The dormer window appears to be overlaid with a flat/felt roof covering.

-The majority of the attic space is now occupied by the attic accommodation therefore no inspection of the roof void has taken place and accordingly no comment can be made upon its condition.
-There is no access to any eaves or apex roof space.
+The roof covering is of a pitched design, assumed timber framed, overlaid with tiles and surmounted with a tiled ridge.
+Access to the roof void area can only be gained via the top floor flats.
+Therefore no inspection has taken place and accordingly no comment can be made upon its condition.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Mix of PVC and cast iron materials.

-The roof covering the rear projection is of a mono pitched design (timber frame) and overlaid with slates.
-Access to the roof space above the rear projection is via a hatch which is located in the ceiling of the utility room apartment.
-The roof space was noted to be partially insulated between the ceiling joists.
-Our inspection has been undertaken from the roof hatch only and has been restricted further due to some stored contents and personal belongings.

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.

-Mainly formed in PVC materials.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the original building are believed to be solid stone construction incorporating a roughcast/render finish.
-The main walls to the rear elevation appear to be of a cavity brick construction although incorporating a roughcast/render finish.
-Windows, external doors and joinery Internal and external doors were opened and closed ,,,,,,,,,,,,, where keys were available.
+The main walls appear to be of a traditional cavity brick construction incorporating a roughcast/render finish on face.
+I Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows serving the property are of a mixed age and type.
-Some windows are of a uPVC double glazed design.
-There are velux windows located at attic floor level.
-Windows within the living room and entrance hallway apartments appear to be of a timber design and also contain double glazing.
-Entrance to the front of the property is via a timber door.
-A uPVC panelled door provides access from the utility room apartment to the garden grounds at the rear elevation.
+Doors and windows were not forced open. uPVC double glazed windows.
+Entrance to the property is via a timber door from the ground floor level of the common close.
 External decorations Visually inspected.
 Painted finish to the external timbers.
 Roughcast/render finish to the main walls.
-T Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-Small plots of garden grounds to the rear elevation bound by way of garden walls.
-The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+Conservatories / porches None.